JaiWillems/celest/docs/source/index.rst

 incorporated into the library to allow for a complete mission planning workflow from inputting orbital parameters to calculating satellite-to-ground encounter opportunities.

-We also intend to incorporate a window scheduling system that will be used to develop an optimal satellite itinerary for satellite mission planning.

 Other features that are being considered include a terminal interface, higher fidelity conversion calculations, window/data visuals, data loaders, and more